guettli/programming-guidelines/README.md

 If you are using Kubernetes, then this makes no sense.
-But if you are running services in a Linux server, then you want to know what has changed.
+But if you are running services in a Linux server, then you want to know what has changed?

 The tool etckeeper stores changes in the /etc directory in a git repository.
 This does not make much sense for containers.
-But for servers which live several weeks it makes sense.
+But for servers that live several weeks, it makes sense.
 You don't need to push the changes to a different location.
 It is very handy.
 Example:

     cd /etc/apt